bluetex315/Baidu_KDD_Cup_2022/README.md

 Wind power is a rapidly growing source of clean energy.
 Accurate wind power forecasting is essential for grid stability and the security of supply.
 Therefore, organizers provide a wind power dataset containing historical data from 134 wind turbines and launch the [Baidu KDD Cup 2022](https://aistudio.baidu.com/aistudio/competition/detail/152/0/introduction) to examine the limitations of current methods for wind power forecasting.
 The average of RMSE (Root Mean Square Error) and MAE (Mean Absolute Error) is used as the evaluation score.

-We adopt two spatial-temporal graph neural network models, i.e., AGCRN and MTGNN, as our basic models.
-We train AGCRN by 5-fold cross-validation and additionally train MTGNN directly on the training and validation sets.
-Finally, we ensemble the two models based on the loss values of the validation set as our final submission.
-Using our method, our team **BUAA\_BIGSCity** achieves -45.36026 on the test set.
+We adopted two recurrent neural network models, i.e., plain RNN and GRU, as our basic models.
+Those two models was trained separately by 5-fold cross-validation.
+Finally, we ensemble the two models based on the loss of the validation set as our final submission.
+Our team **Zealen** has achieved -46.13 on the final test set.

 ## Train

 First place the [data](https://aistudio.baidu.com/aistudio/competition/detail/152/0/datasets) in the `data/` directory.
 Then run the script `gen_graph.py` to generate the geographic distance graph.
 After this, you can train the models.

-### MTGNN
+### RNN and GRU

 You can run the following command to train the MTGNN model on a 214-day training sets and a 31-day validation sets.